Water Service Line Survey – We Need Your Help!

 There are ways to lower lead exposure in your home, such as cleaning faucet aerators.

 LCA Water Testing

-Currently, LCA tests for lead in tap water every three years at 50 representative taps of vulnerable homes in the City of Allentown, and at more than 150 homes across all of our service areas in Lehigh and Northampton counties.
+Currently, LCA tests for lead in tap water every three years at 50 representative taps of vulnerable homes in the City of Allentown and at more than 150 homes across all of our service areas in Lehigh and Northampton counties.
 We do this according to the requirement of the Environmental Protection Agency’s Lead and Copper Rule.
-The testing results are used to determine if our water continues to be non-corrosive, so that water has minimum potential for lead to leach from plumbing materials.
-So far, our test results show that the non-corrosive properties of LCA’s water is working to keep lead levels to a minimum.
+The testing results are used to determine if our water continues to be non-corrosive so that water has minimum potential for lead to leach from plumbing materials.
+So far, our test results show that the non-corrosive properties of LCA’s water are working to keep lead levels to a minimum.

 Customers can have their water tested for lead by any certified laboratory of their choosing.